|

-developmental, behavioral, or learning disability.1 According to the Centers for Disease Control, the incidence rate for autism spectrum disorders is now as high as 1 in 150.2 Autism is the fastest growing developmental disorder in the U.S.
+About one in six children is affected by one or more developmental disabilities.1 The incidence rate for autism spectrum disorder is now as high as 1 in 50 children.2 This represents a 300% percent increase in the past 10 years.
+Autism is the fastest growing developmental disorder in the U.S.

 served through the federally-funded Early Intervention program, which is designed